Nepotism In Outer World – University Connection

-Nepotism a word which has been doing the rounds lately.
-It is based on favouritism granted to relatives in various fields including, business cinema, sports etc. It is gradually increasing with certain group of people believing it is unfair while on the other hand some people support the idea of nepotism.
-The different views towards this topic has made it a hot debate in the society.
+Nepotism a word that has been doing the rounds lately.
+It is based on favoritism granted to relatives in various fields including, business cinema, sports, etc. It is gradually increasing with a certain group of people believing it is unfair while on the other hand, some people support the idea of nepotism.
+The different views towards this topic have made it a hot debate in society.

 In conclusion, I genuinely feel if I am going to blame anyone, then everyone is to blame, or better still, no one is.
 There is no blame, nor should there be.
 To each their own, as long as no one is being deliberately discriminated against.
 If I am a product of nepotism, fine.
 If the talent a producer has launched is a sign of nepotism, fine.
 But nobody alone should be blamed.
 You are doing it too.
 With your headlines, in your political parties, in a thousand industries across the country.
 These people are scrutinized just because they are famous, however in our day to day lives, we too are indulging in it.
 This is not about me objecting or nullifying the issue, I'll accept it.
 Can you?
 If for no other reason than they need these neoplasms to work with.